Pearson-Higher-Ed/loading-indicator/README.usage.md

 See the /demo directory for example usage.

 The transpiled, minified bundle will be available in /node_modules/@pearson-components in the component /build directory after you have npm installed this component in your project.

+This component can be consumed as an out of the box ReactJS component, or when used with an event listner, instantiated within a non-React application (though a React render call will be needed).

 Eventing example: